 Your light beams are limited in the directions they can travel, so, once you're through the troublingly simple tutorial levels, it soon becomes insanely tough and will soon have you scratching through your skull's skin and bone until you actually itch your BRAIN in confusion.

 Doodle Jump is ancient, but there's a reason it's still on our list - it's still damn solid.
 It's also updated for today's higher resolution displays and, better still, been stuck up on Google Play for free.
-If you haven't played it, or played it four years ago on iOS, give it another spin.
+If you haven't played it, or played it years ago on iOS, give it another spin.
 It's a timeless bit of upwards bouncing action.